What is a Virtual Career Fair

 Companies can overcome most of these limitations by switching to virtual career fairs and most virtual event platforms are nothing short of revolutionary.
 They mimic a physical event in experience and exceed them in engagement.
 They allow you to create a branded virtual environment with a lobby showing avatars walking in and out of the hall and video greetings from company representatives.
 You can host an Exhibit Hall with multiple booths where visitors can access information, fill surveys or chat with reps to learn more about your company.
 Your executives can also deliver webinars and host live Q&A sessions to keep candidates tuned in.

 A virtual career fair will give you the metrics you desire if you know how to plan for it.
 Is it just an employer branding event or do you want a certain number of candidates for the jobs you have at hand?
 Do you want to conduct interviews during the virtual career fair?
-What is success metric?
+What is the success metric?
 Decide on and write down your quantified objective (be it employer brand promotion or lead generation) and use it to inform every decision you make.

 Choose a Platform